nextbysam/Saternal/STATUS.md

 - ✅ GPU renderer initialization
 - ✅ Font loading and caching
 - ✅ Event loop architecture
+- ✅ PTY and terminal emulation core
+- ✅ Window handle platform integration

+**Status**: Ready for runtime testing!

 ## 📝 Notes

 This is a **solid foundation** for a modern terminal emulator.
 The architecture is clean, the code is well-organized, and most of the difficult platform integration is complete.

+### ✅ Major Milestones Achieved
+1. ✅ Fixed all API compatibility issues with alacritty_terminal 0.25
+2. ✅ Updated all winit 0.29 event loop APIs
+3. ✅ Resolved parking_lot mutex API changes
+4. ✅ Fixed platform-specific window handle access
+5. ✅ Resolved complex lifetime management in self-referential structures

+### 🎯 Remaining Work
 The remaining work is primarily:

-1. Fixing API compatibility with alacritty_terminal
+1. **Runtime testing** - Verify the application launches and runs correctly
-2. Implementing the rendering pipeline
+2. **Implementing the rendering pipeline** - Make terminal text actually appear
-3. Adding polish and UX improvements
+3. **Adding polish and UX improvements** - Tab UI, shortcuts, etc.

-The hardest parts (GPU setup, macOS window management, hotkey registration, PTY handling) are already done!
+The hardest parts (GPU setup, macOS window management, hotkey registration, PTY handling, and getting everything to compile!) are already done! 🎉